fedderw/lifepoint-health-prices/README.md

 * `publish_date`

 ## `Procedures` table
-The one change here is that  npi_number is now part of the primary key, making procedures hospital specific.
-This used to be the cpt_hcpcs table.

 * `code`, a CPT or HCPCS code `[PK]`
 * `npi_number`, the 10 digit national provider identifier for the corresponding hospital and name is the name is the name of the hospital. `[PK]` `[FK]`